olcf/hands-on-with-frontier/challenges/Python_Conda_Basics/README.md

 ```

 The traditional, and more basic, approach to installing/uninstalling packages into a conda environment is to use the commands `conda install` and `conda remove`.
-Installing packages with this method checks the [Anaconda Distribution Repository](https://docs.anaconda.com/anaconda/packages/pkg-docs/) for pre-built binary packages to install.
+In "regular" Andaconda, installing packages with this method checks the [Anaconda Distribution Repository](https://docs.anaconda.com/anaconda/packages/pkg-docs/) for pre-built binary packages to install.
+However, because we are using Miniforge, installing packages checks the [Conda-forge](https://anaconda.org/conda-forge) repository ("channel") instead.
 Let's do this to install NumPy:

 ```bash